 The SRI assumes you hold your shares in the Company for at least five years.
 It rates the potential losses from future performance at a medium level, and poor market conditions will impact the amount you could get back.
-Any return you receive depends on future market performance; the Company does not seek any protection from future market performance so you could lose some or all of your investment.
+Any return you receive depends on future market performance.
+This product does not include any protection from future market performance so you could lose some or all of your investment.